convertigo/c8oprj-lib-exchange/readme.md

 ### loginAzureAdWithAccessToken

-Perform the OAuth flow for AzureAD

-If the token is valid, it will be stored in the user's session to be used when calling Microsoft APIs.
+Perform the OAuth flow for AzureAD If the token is valid, it will be stored as a special EWS OAuth token in the user's session to be used when calling EWS APIs.

-Also if the token is valid, setAuthenticatedUser step is executed to flag this session as authenticated.

 **variables**